petervanderdoes/AVH-Extended-Categories/readme.txt

 == Installation ==

-The Extended Categories Widget can be installed in 3 easy steps:
+The AVH Extended Categories Widgets can be installed in 3 easy steps:

 1. Unzip the extended-categories-widget archive and put the directory "extended-categories-widget" into your "plugins" folder (wp-content/plugins/).